 Eros: Love of the Body

-This type of love illustrates sexual attraction, physical desire towards others, and a lack of control.
+This type of love illustrates sexual attraction, physical desire toward others, and a lack of control.
 It is powerful, passionate, and can dissipate quickly.
 Relationships that are built solely on eros love tend to be short-lived.

 Philia: Affectionate love